lxi1400/Discord-AI-Chatbot/README.md

 Head over to https://discord.com/developers  </br>
 Create a bot </br>
 Copy the token </br>
-Open the program, and fill out the inserted fields </br>
+Open the program, and fill out the inserted fields in a .env file </br>
 </br> </br>
 And boom!
 It's all ready to go </br>